baberarjumand/songs-lib-parse-backend/README.md

 SERVER_URL
 ```

-For local development, declare these variables in a file called <code>.env</code> in the root directory.<br>
+For local development, declare these variables in a file called <code>.env</code> in the root directory.

-On a deployed server, I used Heroku.
+On a deployed server, I used Heroku.<br>
 Declare environment variables using the Heroku Console: <code>Settings</code> -> <code>Config Vars</code>.

 <br><br>